sorshoj/picross/README.md

 - clue generation (the numbers on typically atop the picross board)
 - [11/16] implemented very basic player input/output
 - [12/12] have changed to a web version, using javascript and phaser library.
 Created visual assets for board. reimplemented clue generation and board creation
+- [12/15] have implemented scenes and created an endscene & trigger

 To Do